-Director of Accessibility Limestone College 1115 College Drive, Fort D Gaffney, SC 29340 864-488-8245
+Director of Accessibility Limestone College 1115 College Drive, Fort D Gaffney, SC 29340 864-488-8245 limestone.edu accessibility@limestone.edu.

-The following person has been designated to handle inquiries regarding non-discrimination policies and to serve as the overall coordinator for purposes of Title IX compliance:
+The following person has been designated to handle inquiries regarding nondiscrimination policies and to serve as the overall coordinator for purposes of Title IX compliance:

-Director of Human Resources Limestone College 1115 College Drive, Curtis 204 Gaffney, SC 29340 864-488-4473
+Director of Human Resources Limestone College 1115 College Drive, Curtis 204 Gaffney, SC 29340 864-488-4473 bwatkins@limestone.edu

-For more information about Limestone College's policies which are in accordance with Title IX, policies prohibiting discrimination and sexual harassment, and for a description of grievance procedures, please visit www.limestone.edu/knowyourrights.
+For more information about Limestone College's policies which are in accordance with Title IX, policies prohibiting discrimination and sexual harassment, and for a description of grievance procedures, please visit http://limestone.edu/know-your-rights.